neon-bindings/rfcs/text/0000-array-buffer-views.md

 ## Reading buffer data

 A `JsArrayBuffer` provides access to its internal buffer via the [`Lock::grab`](https://api.neon-bindings.com/neon/vm/trait.lock#method.grab) method.
-By calling the `grab` method with a callback, your code is given access to an `ArrayBufferView` struct.
+By calling the `grab` method with a callback, your code is given access to an `ArrayBufferData` struct.
 You can use this struct to get views over the buffer with different typed formats.
 For example, as a `u32` slice:

 ```rust
 let first: u32 = buffer.grab(|contents| {